allenleetc/duotrax-fixerrors/README.md

 # DuoTrax FixErrors #

-DuoTrax/Fixerrors is derivative of Fixerrors from Ctrax.
+DuoTrax/Fixerrors is based on Ctrax/Fixerrors.
 It is specialized for two-fly tracking.

 ### Requirements ###